 240 Dreher Rd., hitesbbq.com

-Buxton Hall embodies the recent trend fine dining chefs turning to the barbecue pit, embracing and celebrating the old traditions of their regions but not feeling bound by them.
-Housed in a 1930s-era building that was once a roller skating club, the dining room still has the original maple floorboards from the rink.
-Most all-wood joints keep their fires in a pit house out back, but Elliott Moss, Buxton Hall’s co-owner and pitmaster, put his metal-lidded pits right behind the counter in the open kitchen.
+Buxton Hall occupies a remarkable 1930s-era building that once housed a roller-skating club, and the dining room still has the original maple floorboards from the rink.
+Co-owner/pitmaster Elliott Moss brings a fine dining sensibility to traditional barbecue methods, and his big metal-lidded pits are on full display right behind the counter in the open kitchen.
 A blazing fire constantly renders oak down to coals, which Moss and team shovel under whole hogs as they cook.
-Moss’s “chef-driven, grandma-inspired” sides include tangy green beans cooked “below the pig” on sheet pans so they catch the drippings from the hogs.
+The “chef-driven, grandma-inspired” sides are excellent, especially the tangy green beans cooked “below the pig” on sheet pans so they catch the drippings from the hogs.
 Equally impressive is the fried catfish, which is salt- and sugar-cured, lightly smoked, then battered and fried golden brown.
-Finish things off with a slice of pastry chef Ashley Capps’ banana pudding pie, a decadently sweet creation with a crust of homemade vanilla wafers and toasted meringue on top—a splendidly creative twist on an old barbecue classic.
+Finish things off with a slice of pastry chef Ashley Capps’ banana pudding pie, which has a crust of homemade vanilla wafers and toasted meringue on top—a splendidly creative twist on an old barbecue classic.

-In late 2015, Sam Jones, whose grandfather founded Ayden’s world-famous Skylight Inn, now splits his time between his family’s restaurant in Ayden and his own place a few miles up the road in Winterville.
+Sam Jones, whose grandfather founded the world-famous Skylight Inn, now splits his time between his family’s restaurant in Ayden and his own place a few miles up the road in Winterville.
 It’s much larger, with a high-vaulted ceiling and plenty of booths and long tables, and Jones has embraced new-fangled innovations like selling draft beer and accepting credit cards.
 But there are no compromises when it comes to the pit house, though.
-The whole hog barbecue is a dead ringer for Skylight’s—cooked on open wood-fired pits, chopped to fine bits on a huge wooden cutting board, dressed with vinegar and Texas Peter, bits of crisp skin chopped right in for added crunch.
-The slaw and square-cut cornbread adhere to the family's original recipes, but Jones offers much more at his upscale incarnation, including fried catfish, smoked chicken wings.
+The whole hog barbecue is a dead ringer for Skylight’s—cooked on open wood-fired pits, chopped to fine bits on a giant wooden block, and dressed with vinegar and Texas Pete, bits of crisp skin chopped right in for added crunch.
+The slaw and square-cut cornbread adhere to the family's original recipes, but Jones offers much more at his upscale incarnation, including fried catfish, ribs, and smoked chicken wings.

 Saint Simons Island, GA